Kishan-Ved/Data-Narratives/README.md

 # Data-Narratives
 Analysis of highly complex real life data and its organization using Numpy, Pandas, Python and Matplotlib.
+Refer to the .pdf files for reports and .ipynb files for the code.

 Data Narrative 1 (DN 1) - Goodbooks Data Narrative